codyjtclark/Moon/_posts/2015-09-09-kb-article.md

 layout: post
 title:  "Running a failed workflow causes the PowerCenter Integration Service to run it again immediately"
 date:   2015-09-08
-excerpt: "This is a KB Article I wrote for Informatica to help users prevent failed workflows from continualy running"
+excerpt: "This is a KB Article I wrote for Informatica to help users prevent failed workflows from continually running"
 project: true
 tag:
 - Technical Writing